-Self-Regulatory Organizations; ISE Gemini, LLC; Notice of Filing of Proposed Rule Change to Amend the Opening Process
+Self-Regulatory Organizations; International Securities Exchange, LLC; Notice of Filing of Proposed Rule Change to Amend the Opening Process

-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1, and

-Rule 19b-4 thereunder,2 notice is hereby given that on December 16, 2016, ISE Gemini, below, which Items have been prepared by the Exchange.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), and Rule 19b-4 thereunder, notice is hereby given that on January 13, 2017, the International Securities Exchange, LLC ("ISE" or "Exchange") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III, below, which Items have been prepared by the Exchange.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.